Edgemoor Neighborhood

 to new dad, Brad! – Brad went

-Bellingham/Whatcom Project Homeless Connect seeking volunteers for a one-day
+from Bellingham/Whatcom Project Homeless Connect seeking volunteers for a

-event reaching out to homeless locally.
-On January 29th about 650
+one-day event reaching out to homeless locally.
+On January 29th

-people experiencing homelessness had access to free, confidential healthcare
+about 650 people experiencing homelessness had access to free, confidential

-concluded his report by extending an invitation sent from Fairhaven Neighbors
+Brad concluded his report by extending an invitation sent from Fairhaven

-to attend their Holiday Party that was held on Dec.
-12th, from
+Neighbors to attend their Holiday Party that was held on Dec.
+12th,

-In Brad’s absence, John Erickson attended the Nov.
-MNAC meeting and
+Brad’s absence, John Erickson attended the Nov.
+MNAC meeting and found it

 Director of Communities in School, who stated that 60% of the students not